BE ALIVE

 When you begin to understand yourself, you also start to understand your dog’s behavior.
 Then, a path begins one where you both learn from each other, about yourselves, and about life.

-WHAT DOES IT MEAN TO TRULY LIFE?
+WHAT DOES IT MEAN TO TRULY LIVE?

 To truly live means staying true to yourself, acting and communicating with honesty and integrity.